-If you think of a longer blog post, the title of the post might be the general idea/subject area for your book.
+If you think of a longer blog post — maybe one of your capstone blogs, for example — the title of the post might be the general idea/subject area for your book.
 The subheads, then, could be translated into chapter titles.
 If you have a section with bullet points, perhaps each of those bullet points becomes a section title within a book chapter.
 I’m not suggesting you won’t have to expand on points and add text (unless you’re writing blog posts that are tens of thousands of words in length, which I truly hope you aren’t doing!), but you should be able to create a fairly complete framework for your book based on blog content.
 Then it’s more a matter of filling in than creating entirely new content.
 Does anything in your content vault come to mind?

 Another idea is to base a book outline on one of the categories you regularly blog about.
 Your blog probably has at least three or four categories, yes?
 Select one, and review all the posts you have.
 Copy and paste the titles into a blank Google Doc or into Evernote or Trello and then see what you have.
-Just like when you do a traditional brain dump[LINK TO BRAIN DUMP POST], you should see rough groupings that might form book chapters.
+Just like when you do a traditional brain dump, you should see rough groupings that might form book chapters.

 Ask yourself these four questions when you think you’ve found a piece of content to repurpose:

 - Can I expand on this and make additional points supporting my assertion/statement?